-- Good Health and Well-being (SDG 3) by excluding companies with activities linked to tobacco, cannabis and commercial gambling. - No poverty (SDG 1) by excluding companies and issuers with activities linked to controversial weapons and nuclear weapons. - Gender equality (SDG 5) by excluding companies and issuers with activities linked to pornography. - Decent work and economic growth (SDG 8) by excluding companies and issuers with activities linked to tobacco and pornography.
+- Good Health and Well-being (SDG 3) by excluding companies and issuers with activities linked to alcohol, tobacco, cannabis and commercial gambling. - No poverty (SDG 1) by excluding companies and issuers with activities linked to weapons and military equipment, including controversial weapons and nuclear weapons. - Gender equality (SDG 5) by excluding companies and issuers with activities linked to pornography. - Decent work and economic growth (SDG 8) by excluding companies and issuers with activities linked to tobacco and pornography. - Peace, justice and strong institutions (SDG 16) by excluding companies and issuers with activities linked to weapons and military equipment, including controversial weapons and nuclear weapons.

-The fund has also promoted social objective by excluding companies that have been confirmed to act in violation of international norms and conventions related to human rights, labor law or the fight against corruption and bribery.
+The fund has also promoted social objective by excluding companies and issuers that have been confirmed to act in violation of international norms and conventions related to human rights, labor law or the fight against corruption and bribery.